MelanieLinares/portfolio-new/site/content/post/new-increasing-accessibility-across-ncdot-websites-to-meet-section-508-compliance.md

           map, and auto-complete search widgets.*

-          ### Dialogs, Third-party components, and SharePoint-specific elements (oh my!) were tested for focus changes and screen reader use.
+          ### Dialogs and third-party components were tested for focus changes and screen reader use.

           * Originally not focusable or operable, the site’s dialogs were not accessible